 The lungs grow and develop throughout childhood.
-This explains why pediatric lung diseases have specific characteristics not seen in adults.
-There are dozens of known pediatric lung diseases.
+This explains why paediatric lung diseases have specific characteristics not seen in adults.
+There are dozens of known paediatric lung diseases.

 A multiprofessional approach is always needed to examine rare diseases, and the approach to rare pulmonary diseases is by international networking and active communication among the health care units involved in this field of activity all over the world.